bit-ml/bit-ml/content/collections/posts/bgv_scheme2023.md

 ## Introduction
 $$\gdef\can #1{\|#1\|^{\text{can}}}$$

-This is a sister blogpost to the [previous one about a similar scheme (BFV)](https://bit-ml.github.io/blog/post/homomorphic-encryption-toy-implementation-in-python/) and it's part of the series that cover fully homomorphic encryption techniques and applications.
+This is a sister blogpost to the [previous one about a similar scheme (BFV)](https://bit-ml.github.io/blog/post/homomorphic-encryption-toy-implementation-in-python/) and it's part of the series that covers fully homomorphic encryption techniques and applications.

 In this blogpost we will focus on the encryption, decryption, relinearization and the noise analysis of the [Brakerski, Gentry, Vaikuntanathan (BGV)](https://eprint.iacr.org/2011/277.pdf) fully homomorphic encryption scheme.
 A Python implementation of the aforementioned will be provided.